winryl1/PROJECT-AURORA/README.md

 4. Select the extracted zip folder
 5. If prompted, select "Yes, I trust the author"

 And you're done!
-Enjoy and happy studying!!
+Happy studying!!

 ---
 ## 🤝 Contact